qaalabs/DE5M4/docs/day3/docker.md

 - Click the :material-content-save: `Save changes` icon

-- Refresh you browser page to see your changes
+- Refresh your browser page to see your changes

 !!! quote ""
     ![search for nginx](../img/nginx-custom-index.png)

-!!! sucess "You now have a WebServer runing your code in a container."
+!!! success "You now have a WebServer running custom code in a container."

 ---